-Inconveniences such as these, added to the great heat, and the necessity of patching up the roads through ravines and defiles, might well be supposed to distract the soldier's attention from those scenes, the natural beauty of which delights the traveller of the present day, enjoying as he does, the advantages of splendid roads, good rest-houses, and every comfort; but so romantic and beautiful is the landscape in every direction, that some of the military officers who experienced all the trials and embarrassments which we have mentioned, described it in their journals in terms of such glowing enthusiasm that it is evident their privations did not prevent them from being enchanted by the singular beauty of the country disclosed to them by their undaunted efforts.
+Inconveniences such as these, added to the great heat, and the necessity of patching up the roads through ravines and defiles, might well be supposed to distract the soldier's attention from those scenes, the natural beauty of which delights the traveller of the present day, enjoying, as he does, the advantages of splendid roads, good rest-houses, and every comfort; but so romantic and beautiful is the landscape in every direction, that some of the military officers who experienced all the trials and impediments which we have mentioned, described it in their journals in terms of such glowing enthusiasm that it is evident their privations did not prevent them from being enchanted by the singular beauty of the country disclosed to them by their undaunted efforts.

 No such spirit of adventure is required to explore the wilds of the Kelani Valley in the present day.
 The same fascinating landscape of undulating lowlands and lovely river views is there, but the modern traveller finds, not only excellent roads, but always a courteous, gentle, and contented population.
 I know of no other district in which Singhalese rural life is more full of interest.
 Even a visit to Hanwella is well repaid, although it necessitates a journey of twenty-one miles from Colombo.
 The primitive methods of the natives in the manufacture of the quaintest pottery, their curious system of agriculture, and the peculiar phases of their social life, are no less interesting than the beautiful country in which they live.

 The elegant Areca-nut Palms form one of the most noticeable features of the district.
 They adorn the jungle on all sides.
-A pleasing effect is produced by the beautiful delicate stem, with its rich feathery crest, upon the surrounding foliage.
-The graceful bamboos, the huge waving fronds of the plantain, the shapely mango, covered with the bellshaped blossoms of the Thunbergia creeper, all seem to form a setting in which the elegant Areca displays its beauties to the greatest possible advantage.
-The quality of picturesqueness, however, is not the only virtue of this tree.
-It is very prolific in the production of nuts, which grow in clusters from the stem just beneath the crest of the palm.
-Previous to the development of the nuts the tree flowers, and diffuses a delightful fragrance all around.
-In size and appearance the nuts are not unlike the nutmeg, and are similarly enclosed in a husk.
-What becomes of them is easy to realise when it is considered that every man, woman, and child is addicted to the habit of betel chewing, and that the arecanut forms part of the compound used for this purpose; added to this, there is an export trade in areca-nuts to the amount of about £75,000 per annum.
-Another tree attracts the notice of every traveller by its stupendous growth and gigantic fruit-the Jak.
-It not only grows the largest of all edible fruits, but it bears it in prodigious quantity and in a very peculiar manner.
-It throws huge pods from the trunk and the larger branches, and suspends them by a thick short stalk.
-I have counted as many as eighty of these huge fruits upon one tree, some of them weighing as much as forty to fifty pounds.
-They are pale green- in colour, with a granulated surface.
-Inside the rough skin is a soft yellow substance, and embedded in this are some kernels about the size of a walnut.
-This fruit often forms an ingredient in the native curries, but its flavour is not liked by Europeans.
-Elephants, however, are very fond of it, and its great size would seem to make it an appropriate form of food for these huge beasts.
-After the elephant in our picture on page 367 had been photographed, he was rewarded with a feast of this fruit, which grew plentifully on the trees upon the banks of the river.
-REST-HOUSES.
+A pleasing effect is produced by the beautiful delicate stem, with its rich feathery crest, standing out from the surrounding foliage.
+The graceful bamboos, the huge waving fronds of the plantain, the shapely mango, covered with the bell-shaped blossoms of the Thunbergia creeper, all seem to form a setting in which the elegant Areca displays its beauties to the greatest possible advantage.

+The virtues of this tree, however, are not

-THE JAK TREE.
+THE JAK TREE